Commitment to customer and brand protection

 • We publicly launched Transparency in the US, an item-level tracing service that helps brands proactively identify and prevent counterfeits from reaching customers.
 Transparency enables brands to assign a secure, unique, alphanumeric code to every product unit that a brand manufactures.
 The information is then used to authenticate the products.
 Amazon looks for and scans these codes within its fulfillment centers to ensure that only authentic products are shipped out to customers.
 Additionally, customers can use the Amazon shopping app or the Transparency app from their mobile phone to authenticate their products regardless of where they purchase.
 This is a transformational service for IP rights owners to protect their customers and fight counterfeits.

-• We have more than 60,000 brands around the world registered in Brand Registry, and on average, they’re finding and reporting 99% fewer suspected infringements than before the launch of Brand Registry.
+• We have more than 100,000 brands around the world registered in Brand Registry.

 • As a result of the proactive and preventative systems we’ve put in place, 99% of all Amazon page views by our customers landed on pages that did not receive a notice of potential infringement.